Abert's squirrel: Nesting

 Nests are built by the female Abert's squirrel out of pine twigs 0.5 in or less in diameter and 6 to 24 in long.
 Nests are lined with a variety of materials.
 Summer nests are built by Abert's squirrels on ponderosa pine branches, in Gambel oak cavities, and sometimes in cottonwood (Populus spp.) branches.
 Ponderosa pine seldom have cavities big enough for Abert's squirrels.
+Nests are typically built within denser stands of trees than the surrounding forest.
 In central Arizona nest trees ranged from 12 to 41 inches d.b.h. and were 20 to 110 ft tall.

 In another Arizona study, nest trees ranged from 11.6 to 36.6 in d.b.h.
 Most nests are placed in the upper third of the tree crown.
 Nests are placed from 16 to 90 feet (4.9–27) above the ground, usually on a large limb against the bole, or in the forks of smaller branches.
 Nests were most often built on the southern to southeastern side of the tree.
 Patton reports that nest trees in Arizona had crowns that were 35% to 55% of the total tree height, and most often were 14 to 16 in d.b.h.
 Nests are built in trees occurring as part of a grouping of trees with interlocking crowns.
 Dwarf mistletoe (Arceuthobium vaginatum) infestations that cause the formation of "witches brooms" are often incorporated into or support Abert's squirrel nests.

 Nests are roughly spherical and a small platform often extends beyond the bowl edge on one side.

 The nests are used year-round by most Abert's squirrels for nightly shelter, although females often move the litter to a larger nest when the young are 3 to 6 weeks old.
+Individual squirrels typically maintain and move between several nests at the same time.
 In winter, pairs of Abert's squirrels, usually an adult female and one subadult (presumed) offspring, use the same nest for shelter.